greglinch/sourcelist/to-do-list.md

 * add text in front of the last text insert thing that tells experts why it's important to self-identify their "underrepresented-ness"
 	* This is helpful for journalists who are searching for specific people to interview.

+* add a prompt to check if import_csv mgmt cmd should send user confirmation email